kerkkoh/theterrain/README.md

 - Working news articles & tutorials + loading them from the database in the correct order
 - Handlebars helpers for setting different tabs active
 - Submitting new tutorials when you're registered (this needs its own captcha, though)

-You can see the working example over at [glitch](https://theterrain.glitch.me/), where it's hosted in its full capacity.